MaxwellJia/rental_app/items/report.md

 2. *AVL Tree *
     * *Objective: used for storing, sorting and search accounts and houses for basic feature.*
-    * *Code Locations: defined in [Class Account, AccountTree and House, HouseTree]
+    * *Code Locations: defined in [AccountTree](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/AccountTree.java) and [HouseTree](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/HouseTree.java) and used in [Class Login](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/LogIn.java#L47-85), [Class AccountDelete](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/AccountDelete.java#L52-98) and [PriceSearch](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/ui/home/HomeFragment.java#L281-291)
     * *Reasons:*
-        * *It is more efficient than Arraylist for search with a time complexity O(h) ,where h means the height of AVL tree*
+        * *It is more efficient than linear Arraylist for searching with a time complexity O(h) ,where h means the height of AVL tree and we can use binary search.*
-        * *We don't need to access the item by index for xxx feature because...*
-        * For the (part), the data ... (characteristics) ...
+        * * The relationship among different objects is clear because they are sorted by price.

-3. ...
+3. *Map*
+    * *Objective: used for uploading new houses*
+    * *Code Locations: processed using [Class GalleryFragment](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2) and ...
+    * *Reasons:*
+        * *The data structure of each house in FBDB is <key, value> where key is the timesatamp of upload time and values are in a string splited by ';'. *
+        * *We insert it in a map and then push the map into database*

 <hr>